YuanYuanOwO/Leaf-docs/README.md

 Python 3.8.2+

 ### Installtion
-Refer to [Getting started](https://squidfunk.github.io/mkdocs-material/getting-started/) to for more.
+Refer to [Getting started](https://squidfunk.github.io/mkdocs-material/getting-started/) for more.

 ### Commands
 * `mkdocs new [dir-name]` - Create a new project.